smplrspace/docs/docs/api-reference/space/data-layers.md

 ### Furniture layer

 A furniture layer has each data element mapped to one or more pieces of furniture from the floor plan.
+Furniture are only available in 3D mode at the moment.
+2D mode support is on the roadmap.

 ```ts
 space.addDataLayer({